Skip to main content

 Economic crimes and money laundering

 In the tax field, the work of Spanish Customs focuses on the control of the taxes that it is responsible for managing (import tariffs, VAT and Special Taxes) from a perspective that is as least intrusive as possible, with the aim of facilitating normal development of foreign trade.
-Last year, more than 9 million containers entered and left through Spanish ports and 638,000 tons of merchandise circulated through airports.
+Last year, more than 9 million containers entered and left Spanish ports and 638,000 tons of merchandise circulated through airports.